BioDAS/biodas.github.io/wiki/Spec_Review.md

 is now optional.</font>.
-If the optional **subparts** attribute is present and has the value "yes", it indicates that the segment has subparts.<font color="red">The subparts section is now deprecated?</font>If the optional **type** attribute is present, it can be used to describe the type of the segment (for future compatibility with Sequence Ontology-based feature typing).For compatibility with older versions of the specification, the <SEGMENT> tag can use a **size** attribute rather than **start** and **stop**, and can omit the **orientation** attribute:
+If the optional **subparts** attribute is present and has the value "yes", it indicates that the segment has subparts.<font color="red">The subparts section is now deprecated?</font><font color="red">The type section is now deprecated as this should be specified by the registry</font>.For compatibility with older versions of the specification, the <SEGMENT> tag can use a **size** attribute rather than **start** and **stop**, and can omit the **orientation** attribute: